KingMob/modulolotus.net/astro/src/content/blog/2014-07-11-premature-optimization.md

 tags:
   - optimization
   - graph theory
-description: "A cautionary tale about focusing on algorithmic optimization before profiling, where the author wasted time implementing fancy graph algorithms for a puzzle only to discover that Java startup time was the actual bottleneck."
+description: "A cautionary tale about focusing on algorithmic optimization before profiling.
+I wasted time implementing fancy graph algorithms for a puzzle only to discover that Java startup time was the actual bottleneck."
 ---